 Just one accident in the workplace could cost your business thousands of pounds.
 For example a simple slip and trip accident could result in a broken bone.
 The average time off sick for a fracture injury is anything from 4 to 8 months.
 Paying the wages for an injured worker during this time will result in thousands of pounds and you then need to add other costs such as:

 - Wages for replacement cover for the injured worker

 - Loss of time for those managers and admin staff dealing with aftermath of accident

 - Legal expenses

 - Rises in employers liability insurance

 Studies have shown that the total costs to businesses for the injury of just one worker could result in as much as between £30,000 and £60,000.
 Could your business afford this kind of cost for failings in health and safety?

 Institute of Occupational Safety and Health

-IOSH courses can help steer your business on the right course.
+IOSH courses and NEBOSH courses can help steer your business in the right direction.
 This can work towards ensuring compliance with health and safety legalisation and reducing the risks of accident and injury in the workplace.